private adhd assessments in london

 Assessments are carried out by experienced neurodevelopmental clinicians, including professionals with expertise in both ADHD and autism.
 The assessment process follows recognised diagnostic standards and considers your child’s presentation carefully and thoroughly.

 Yes.
-Parent information is an important part of the process, and school feedback is often very helpful where available.
-This allows the clinician to understand how your child presents across different settings and to build a fuller picture of their needs.
+Parent or carer input is an essential part of the assessment, and school reports are mandatory in accordance with NICE guidance.
+This helps the clinical team understand how your child presents across different settings and supports a thorough and evidence-based combined assessment.

 A combined assessment allows clinicians to look at ADHD and autism together in one pathway.
 This can help provide a clearer and more complete picture of your child’s profile, rather than splitting their needs across separate assessments.